Tiffanirice23/reading-notes/README.md

 #	My name is Tiffani & I am very excited to start a new career!

 I am a 27 year old from Pensacola, Florida currently living in Seattle, Washington.
-Previously, I had been managing commercial aviation warehouses for large, local OEM manufacturers and left once I noticed how many options there are for upward mobility within the tech industry.
+I had previously been managing commercial aviation warehouses for large, local OEM manufacturers and left once I noticed how many options there are for upward mobility within the tech industry.
 The PNW offers a substantially large selection of developer jobs to choose from, which I am looking foward to!

 Growth Mindset to me **details the process of setting reasonable expectations when researching and studying a new craft**.
 Before moving forward with something fresh, it is important to be cognizant that my skills can and *WILL* be improved through hard work.
 My failures are not a representation of my future potential!